maabedelhay/blog/content/en/post/H101-postbook/index.md

 ```

-- Replace the URL with your UR and the is parameter with the MD5 hash of the id number of the post to delete.
+- Replace the URL with your URL and the "id=" parameter with the MD5 hash of the id number of the post to delete.

 ![](img/flag6.png)

 That's it for the challenge.
 Hope you learned something.
 Obviously we did not perform any advanced attacks and techniques.
 Using curiosity and  basic web and networking knowledge was enough for this challenge.